 Why Join SCBA?

 When it comes to beekeeping local knowledge is everything.
 Becoming an active member is a great way to get answers to some of the following questions: Are mite loads in your area high?
 What time of year is the nectar flow?
 When should winter preparations be complete?
-Do I need to feed the bees in my region?
-What are the important nectar sources in my community?
-Is my region experiencing a dearth?
+Do I need to feed the bees?
+What are the important nectar sources in my area?
 How can I help collect nuisance swarms?
-Are there any classes available locally to help me get up to speed?
-Where can I buy supplies or local bees?
-How do I find someone to troubleshoot a problem I’m having and don’t understand?
+Where can I buy supplies or local queens?
+How do I find someone to troubleshoot a problem?

-SCBA has equipment available for rental (such as a honey extractor), which can help defer production costs or bail you out of a jam.
+SCBA has equipment available for rent (such as a honey extractor, hive carrier, portable observation hive, etc), which can help defer beekeeping costs.

-To use this option, click the following link and print the form, then mail it with a check to the address provided.
+To pay using US Mail, click the following link and print the form, then mail it with a check to the address provided on the form.